vedi/knowledge-base/src/documents/samples/heroiclabs.html.md

   // Listener that handles logout events.
   //
   private void onLoginFinished(string message) {
-    // Drop the GameUp session when the user logs out. session = null;
+    // Drop the Heroic Labs session when the user logs out. session = null;
   }

   //
-  // Listener that submits a particular new Soomla record score to a GameUp
+  // Listener that submits a particular new Soomla record score to a Heroic Labs
   // leaderboard.
   //
   private void onScoreRecordChanged(Score score) {
     String scoreId = score.ID;

     // See if we want to report this score.
-Each GameUp leaderboard is
+Each Heroic Labs leaderboard is
     // usually only relevant to one score type, but we can have more than
     // one leaderboard and submit different scores to each one! if ("soomla-score-id-we-care-about".Equals(scoreId)) {